 - The photo below shows 28 bayberries dissected from one road-killed swallow's

 digestive tract.
 The waxy outer layer has already been digested from some.

 - Click here to watch an extremely neat YouTube video of a flock of Tree

 A third possible reason some birds flock: flocks may contain older birds that

 know from experience where to find important resources.

-- Inexperienced birds can follow experienced ones to potential food supplies
+- Inexperienced birds can follow experienced ones to potential food supplies and

-migration is the subject we'll tackle next.
+the subject we'll tackle next.
 Photo below by Tony Leukering.

 Why do many songbird species migrate away from their nesting grounds?

 - Migration is the regular predictable movement of animals from one location and